chipsalliance/Cores-VeeR-EL2/docs/source/8-cache.md

 2. Read the dicago register which causes a read access from the I-cache tag array and status bits at the location selected by the dicawics register.
 3. Read the dicad0 register to get the selected cache line's tag (tag field) and valid bit (valid field) as well as the set's LRU bits (lru field), and read the dicad1 register to get the tag's parity/ECC bit(s) (parity0 / ecc field).

-### 8.4.5 Write A Tag And Status Information Of An I-Cache Cache Line
+### 8.4.5 Write a Tag and Status Information of an I-Cache Cache Line

 The following steps must be performed to write the tag, tag's parity/ECC bit, and status information of an I-cache cache line: